aminalhazwani/teaching.aminalhazwani.com/_posts/2016-03-08-web-design-part-one.markdown

 ### Fluid grids

 Fluids grids are a grid system that change and morph across different screen size.
-For example if a grid system is composed by 8 coulumns on a large screen will collapse to a 4 columns system on a smaller display.
+For example if a grid system is composed by 8 columns on a large screen will collapse to a 4 columns system on a smaller display.

 ### Flexible images

 Flexible images and media are assets that adapt to the resolution of the device delivering the optimal source for every situation.
-For example when you access yhe contents from a smaller device the images are not cut out.
+For example when you access the contents from a smaller device the images are not cut out.

 ### Media queries